 The Red House and the Square of a Thousand Columns

 The name of the red house, or chichanchoob, is due to the fragments of red paint found inside.
 Chichanchoob means “little holes”.

 On the other hand, the square with a thousand columns had a probably civic-religious function.

-The water in this cenote looks quite murky :D, it is not to go to bathe like the cenotes of Santa Barbara, this cenote was considered as the “door to the underworld”.
+The water in this cenote looks quite murky, it is not to go to bathe like the cenotes of Santa Barbara, this cenote was considered as the “door to the underworld”.
 This naturally made circular figure is 60 meters in diameter.

 Among the offerings that were made to this cenote were: objects of gold, copper, obsidian, shell, textiles as well as bone remains.

 Next to the sacred cenote is a cafeteria, we stayed awhile having a soda and eating some snacks.
-We recharged the battery, as we were already quite tired, and squeezed after sweating so much.
-Make a visit to Chichen Itza can be challenging, because is very hot and humid.
+We recharged the battery, as we were already exhausted, and squeezed after sweating so much.
+Make a visit to Chichen Itza can be challenging because it is very hot and humid.
 I even started talking to some ladies who came from Baja California, what a coincidence!